eth-educators/ethstaker-guides/migrating-to-a-larger-disk.md

 ### Checking Your Current Disk Usage

-On Linux, you can run `df -h` to find out more about file system disk usage.
+On Linux, you can run `df -h` to find out more about filesystem disk usage.
 It will return something like this:

 ```
 Filesystem                         Size  Used Avail Use% Mounted on